crate/crate/README.rst

 =====

-CrateDB is a distributed SQL database that makes it simple to store and analyze massive amounts of machine data in real-time.
+CrateDB is a distributed SQL database that makes it simple to store and analyze massive amounts of data in real-time.

 CrateDB offers the `benefits`_ of an SQL database *and* the scalability and flexibility typically associated with NoSQL databases.
 Modest CrateDB clusters